ATOC 4815/5815

 Breaking It Down

-[project] name Package name on PyPI — must be globally unique
+[project] name Your package’s name on PyPI Use hyphens, must be unique across all of PyPI

 Semantic Versioning in 60 Seconds